MWyssy/ce-todo-list-project-public/README.md

 You will need to:

+* Build a docker image for your frontend, backend and database
 * Set up a public container registry for the frontend
 * Set up a public container registry for the backend
 * Set up a public container registry for your database